ict-expert-recruit/node-training/README.md

-# node-training
+# ICT-EXPERT-RECRUIT GITHUB
 This github is the official Repo for the ict-expert-recruit traning for node.js programming.

-# installation of the pro g
+# Installation of the programming traning environment